Gold Reef City

 Apartheid Museum information

-Illustrates the rise and fall of South Africa’s era of segregation and oppression, and is an absolute must-see.
-The museum uses film, text, audio and live accounts to provide a chilling insight into the architecture and implementation of the apartheid system, as well as inspiring accounts of the struggle towards democracy.
+The Apartheid Museum illustrates the rise and fall of South Africa’s era of segregation and oppression, and is an absolute must-see.
+It uses film, text, audio and live accounts to provide a chilling insight into the architecture and implementation of the apartheid system, as well as inspiring stories of the struggle towards democracy.
 It’s invaluable in understanding the inequalities and tensions that still exist today.
-It’s an overwhelming experience; particularly distressing is a small chamber in which hang 131 nooses, representative of the 131 government opponents who were executed under antiterrorism laws.
-If you are on your way to Soweto, the excellent Hector Pieterson Museum pads out the story.
-It is 8km south of the city centre, just off the M1 freeway.
+Located 8km south of the city centre, just off the M1 freeway.